-Permaculture and Regenerative, when applied to the homestead, provide a blueprint for appropriate human activity.
+Permaculture and Regenerative Design, when applied to the homestead, provide a blueprint for appropriate human activity.
 Communities of homesteaders can meet most of their needs with local resources and provide opportunities for people to thrive.
 At Atitlan Organics, we help homesteaders get started on their journey, providing the tools they need to get the bird’s-eye view of their land and build ecological literacy and a fully integrated regenerative plan for their land.

 Walk away with a fully integrated, expert reviewed permaculture design for your garden or homestead.